mcagriaksoy/HighPreciseKannadaDigitRecogniser/README.md

-# HighPreciseKannadaDigitRecogniser
+# High Accuracy Kannada Digits Recogniser

+Kannada digits are diﬀerent than standard arabic digits.
+Over 50 million people that liver India uses those digits in their daily life.
+Kannada MNIST dataset is prepared like MINIST but the detection of numbers are harder than standard arabic digits.
 CNN Based high precise MNIST like Kannada digit recognizer is created for a competition is organized by kaggle.
-With this solution, I have completed this competition in top 4%
+With this solution, The competition is completed in top 4 percentage.

 ![Project](https://github.com/mcagriaksoy/HighPreciseKannadaDigitRecogniser/blob/master/kannada.png)

 # About this dataset

-Bored of MNIST?
+Competition Info:
 The goal of this competition is to provide a simple extension to the classic MNIST competition we're all familiar with.
 Instead of using Arabic numerals, it uses a recently-released dataset of Kannada digits.

 Kannada is a language spoken predominantly by people of Karnataka in southwestern India.
 The language has roughly 45 million native speakers and is written using the Kannada script.